sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will fix bug today
 * Blocker - Bugs

+#### Mangesh
+* What I did yesterday -  Studied about proxy pattern
+* What I will do today - I will implement proxy pattern in level 3
+* Blocker - No blocks

 # Day 20 - 25th April

 #### Sricheta
 * What I did yesterday -  I did bug fix today
 * What I will do today - I will do peer testing today
+* Blocker - No

+#### Mangesh
+* What I did yesterday -  Code implementation in Phaser Js
+* What I will do today - I will test level 3 today
 * Blocker - No

 # Day 21 - 26th April